 After exploring the bubbling Mud-Pots and billowing vents for a while we headed back to the car, our feet caked in some clawing volcanic mud that decimated the car interior and hung around on our feet for days.

 Next on the list was Krafla, the Volcanic peak that is powering most of this area.
 The snow was now falling very hard and as we drove in through the Krafla powerplant the whole scene was very dramatic.
 After the powerplant, the road rises up steeply and here the conditions really took a turn.
-Heavey snow was lying on the road and getting to the top of the hill was looking touch and go.
+Heavey snow was lying on the road and getting to the top of the hill was looking like touch and go.

 At this point, we would like to address the issue of hiring a 4×4 in Iceland and the prevailing “wisdom” that circles around some message boards.
 Upon researching the Iceland trip we heard multiple times how 4×4’s are not really recommended in Iceland for tourists as they cause more issues than they solve.
 Getting tourists in too deep and giving a false sense of security.
-After all, a 4×4 can only help getting up a hill and will not assist on the descent.
+After all, a 4×4 can only help to get up a hill and will not assist on the descent.

-Our opinion is this is pure and utter drivel.
+Our opinion on this is it is pure and utter drivel.
 In fact, it’s not our opinion but a simple fact.
 Sure during the summer, a 4×4 is completely unnecessary unless you are driving the F-roads but still advised.
-You see despite what the forums have you believe, a 4×4 is far more than just a car with a 4 wheel drive system.
+You see despite what the forums have you believe, a 4×4 is far more than just a car with a 4-wheel drive system.
 The whole stance and layout of the vehicle make it more suited to the types of terrain Iceland offers.
 In summer, simply the raised position makes a world of difference, but in winter the added weight and wide stance all give better handling in all conditions, and better, larger, and wider tires will normally be fitted providing better grip.

 Even if a 4×4 was in 2wd mode it would still climb, stop, and descend far better than a 2wd car.
 However, this is only part of the story, the next part shows how out of touch with reality this wisdom is.
 The more difficult the conditions the more a 4wd system comes into its own.
-You see the “wisdom” that a 4wd will not descend better comes from the belief that you will need to st some point on the decent slowdown, and that the brakes are not in any way related to the 4wd system.
+You see the “wisdom” that a 4wd will not descend better comes from the belief that you will need to at some point on the decent slowdown, and that the brakes are not in any way related to the 4wd system.
 True enough, but see our thoughts on stance, to see it’s misguided, however, it’s not just misguided it’s patently WRONG.

 When descending (or slowing down) in slippy conditions the brake pedal MUST be avoided at all costs.
 100% of the breaking comes from engine braking which is transferred to the road via the 4wd system, depending on the type of 4wd system in question, this gives 2-4 times more traction and engine breaking with all else equal.
 The heavy transmission also makes the braking more effective too as small lightweight engines in cars can let the speed get up even in first gear on steep a descent.

 The upshot of this is after getting to the Krafla Crater lake and admiring the wild scene and stunning blue lake, we decided that with conditions worsening we would head back down.
 We really wanted to head over to Leirhnjukur but this would have been foolish at this juncture.
-This retreat meant we had to descend down a very steep narrow road that was heavily covered in fresh snow and unlying ice.
+This retreat meant we had to descend down a very steep narrow road that was heavily covered in fresh snow and underlying ice.
 How quickly our mantra would be tested.

-First Gear, 4wd lock on, and for good measure descent assist on (not often available in 2wd cars) and over the top.
+First Gear, 4wd lock on, and for good measure, descent assist on (not often available in 2wd cars) and over the top.
 Nice and steady, not a touch of the brakes and straight down over the snow and ice without so much as slip.

-We don’t mean to be smug but it is such poor advice and could see people struggling in poor condition when they really shouldn’t need to.
+We don’t mean to be smug but it is such poor advice and could see people struggling in poor conditions when they really shouldn’t need to.
 Driving up Krafla was probably ill-advised today, but I have extensive 4×4 experience in much more severe conditions and worse roads.
 This challenge presented no serious issues at all and was well within mine, and the vehicle’s, capability.
-However a 2wd car would have seriously struggled to get down, and the rod could have been covered by a quick-moving storm while the driver was still at the top.
+However a 2wd car would have seriously struggled to get down, and the road could have been covered by a quick-moving storm while the driver was still at the top.

 When Travelling to Iceland when winter conditions are a possibility it really can help to have a 4×4 to get you out of trouble.
 Sure there is something to be said for the false sense of security, but knowing the vehicle’s limits and your and driving within them is a better solution than limiting yourself to a less capable machine.
 Better to have it and not need it than need it and not have it.